Not All Wallets Are Created Equal

 While Multi-Party Computation (MPC) is frequently highlighted as a security solution by wallet platforms, it is just one tool, not a complete security architecture.
 Institutional-grade security demands operational safeguards, oversight, and redundancy, all integrated into a comprehensive custody infrastructure.

 BitGo employs a layered security model designed specifically for institutional resilience, including cold storage by default, multi-signature architecture with hardware-isolated keys, and SOC 1 Type 2 and SOC 2 Type 2 audited security controls.
-Additionally, BitGo ensures independently recoverable keys through disaster recovery protocols, real-time policy controls with multi-user transaction approvals, offline storage in bank-grade vaults, and comprehensive $250 million insurance coverage provided by Lloyd’s, explicitly protecting against theft, hacks, and operational failures.
+Additionally, BitGo ensures independently recoverable keys through disaster recovery protocols, real-time policy controls with multi-user transaction approvals, offline storage in bank-grade vaults, and comprehensive $250 million insurance coverage provided by Lloyd’s, explicitly protecting against theft and operational failures.

 image (42)